MileHacker Logo

 Tirana's compact city center makes walking enjoyable.
 For longer distances, embrace the very affordable public buses or convenient ride-sharing apps like Bolt.

-Consider renting a car only if you're planning extensive exploration of regions outside the city, given the driving conditions within Tirana.
+Consider renting a car only if you're planning extensive exploration of regions outside the city, in light of the driving conditions within Tirana.